World titles: 1 (2014)

 Helmet awareness is an important and personal crusade for Taylor who learned her lesson the hard way back in 2009.
 Taylor sustained a four-place skull fracture and broke numerous facial bones after being thrown from a horse she had been training.
 While she’s made a complete recovery, Fallon still suffers from migraines and short-term memory loss and has had to make adjustments to continue her riding career, including wearing a safety helmet.
 “After having my head shaved and four screws [inserted] to secure on my halo for a year, I quickly realized that I would look cooler in a Troxel helmet than I did leaving the hospital!” said Taylor.

-Taylor is now partnering with Troxel as a sponsor to help promote helmet awareness and rider safety.
-Troxel and Taylor have also teamed up to produce a new line of custom helmets, influenced by Taylor’s unique style.
+Taylor partnered with Troxel Helmets in 2016 as a sponsor to help promote helmet awareness and rider safety.
+Troxel and Taylor also teamed up to produce a line of custom helmets, influenced by Taylor’s unique style.
 “Troxel is the best fitting helmet on the market and I’m thrilled to be adding my flair to a whole collection!
 I love to mix and match and look my best when competing and I know you do too!” said Taylor.

 In addition to barrel racing, Taylor has done modeling, made appearances on several TV shows including Two and a Half Men and was the spokesperson for AXE® body spray.
-She also started her own clothing company, www.ranchdressn.com with her husband and two best friends in 2014.
+She also started her own clothing company, www.ranchdressn.com.
+To learn more about Fallon including upcoming appearances, visit her website at www.fallontaylor.com.